Rockery Installation Cost

 Garden Borders with Decorative Stones

 Placing a few decorative stones in your garden border is a cheap alternative to a rockery.
-You can expect to pay between £20 and £40 for three or four medium-sized rocks or a small bag of decorative stones.
+You can expect to pay between £20 and £40 for 3 or 4 medium-sized rocks or a small bag of decorative stones.
 However, if you need to create a border and add some new planting, you could be looking at costs between £20 and £80 per m².

 Retaining Walls with Planting Areas

-HIf you have a sloped garden, you could build planting areas into your retaining walls.
-Like rockeries, you can use alpines, ground cover plants and trailing plants to create visual interest.
+If you have a sloped garden, you could build planting areas into your retaining walls.
+Like rockeries, you can use alpines, ground cover plants, and trailing plants to create visual interest.
 You can expect to pay between £70 and £120 per m² for a brick or stone wall, plus extra for planting.

 Water Feature